miteshtrivedi10/smart-parking-lot/README.md

 - `ParkingEngineImpl.parkVehicle(...)` returns `null` for duplicate vehicles or full capacity instead of a structured result or exception.
 - `ParkingTicket` captures timestamps internally with `LocalDateTime.now()`, which makes deterministic pricing tests harder without reflection or a clock abstraction.
+- `SpecialRatePolicy.calculate(...)` currently returns only the loyalty discount amount.
+Per the PDF requirement, it should subtract the discount from the vehicle-adjusted flat rate.
 - `ParkingTicket.equals(...)` casts without checking the object type.
 - The package name `repository` currently contains interfaces, not persistence implementations.